Near-Optimal Private Tests for Simple and MLR Hypotheses: Near-Optimal Private Tests

-In Theorem~\ref{thm: gdpTwoSidedHT}, \eqref{eq: DP UMPU test} is only asymptotically level-$\alpha$ because $\phi$ is asymptotically unbiased.
+In Theorem~\ref{thm: gdpTwoSidedHT}, the test $\phi$ is asymptotically level-$\alpha$ because of its asymptotic unbiasedness.
 However, any bias in its local power expansion---equivalently, any deviation from the derivative-zero condition at $\theta_0$---is of smaller order and therefore does not affect the Pitman efficiency.
 In practice, a conservative type I error guarantee can be achieved by Monte Carlo calibration, detailed in the next section.